creativescala/creative-scala/book/src/pages/expressive-expressions/04-creating-color.md

 Color.hsl(0.degrees, 0.8, 0.6) // A pastel red
 ```

 To view this color we can render it in a picture.
-See @:fref(pictures:triangle-pastel-red) for an example.
+See below for an example.

-@:figure{ img = "./src/pages/pictures/triangle-pastel-red.pdf+svg", key = "#fig:pictures:triangle-pastel-red", caption = "Rendering pastel red in a triangle" }
+@:figure{ img = "triangle-pastel-red.svg", key = "#fig:expressive-expressions:triangle-pastel-red", caption = "Rendering pastel red in a triangle" }

 ### Manipulating Colors